core-wg/resource-directory/draft-ietf-core-resource-directory.md

         </list>
        	</t>

-		<t>The following examples shows successful removal of the end-point from the RD.</t>
+		<t>The following examples shows successful removal of the endpoint from the RD.</t>

 		<figure>
           <artwork align="left"><![CDATA[

- End-point                                             RD
+ endpoint                                             RD
      |                                                 |
      | --- DELETE /rd/4521  ------------------------>  |
      |                                                 |